xiangjun9988/devnpm/dm-server/README.md

 	- `--browser=BROWSER` cli option to specify browser to use (@sakiv)
 	- Improved error reporting
 	- Basic support for injecting the reload code to SVG files (@dotnetCarpenter, @tapio)
-	- LiveServer.shutdown() function to close down the server and file watchers
+	- demoServer.shutdown() function to close down the server and file watchers
 	- If host parameter is given, use it for browser URL instead of resolved IP
 	- Initial testing framework (@harrytruong, @evanplaice, @tapio)
 * v0.8.2
-	- Load initial settings from `~/.live-server.json` if exists (@mikker)
+	- Load initial settings from `~/.dm-server.json` if exists (@mikker)
 	- Allow `--port=0` to select random port (@viqueen)
 	- Fix injecting when file extension is not lower case (@gusgard)
 	- Fail gracefully if browser does not support WebSockets (@mattymaloney)